Light Dark Matter Accumulating in Planets: Nuclear Scattering: Constraints from Direct Detection Experiments and Cosmology

-We employ the updated nuclear structure factors and average spins in~\cite{Klos:2013rwa}, which are also listed in Appendix~\ref{sec:spintable}.
+We employ the updated nuclear structure factors and average spins in~\cite{Klos:2013rwa}, which are also listed in Table~\ref{tab:nuclearspins}.
 We use the first two energy bins in CDMSlite Run 2, which well reproduces the results in~\cite{SuperCDMS:2017nns}.
-We again use \texttt{verne} to compute the limits from CRESST surface run and CDMS-I, neglecting the form factors in the overburden, but not in the scattering rates in the detector, except for \Nuc{O}{17} whose momentum dependent structure factor is still missing.
-The XQC and RRS limits are translated using \cref{eq:xsnucleusSI,eq:xsnucleusSD}.
+We again use \texttt{verne} to compute the limits from CRESST surface run and CDMS-I, neglecting the form factors in the overburden, but including them in the scattering rates in the detector, except for \Nuc{O}{17} whose momentum dependent structure factor is still missing.
+The XQC and RRS limits are translated to the nucleon scattering cross section accrodingly.
 For the overburden of these two experiments we assume \Nuc{N}{14} is the main source of dark matter deceleration in both spin-dependent and spin-independent scattering, and translate the constraints accordingly.
 For the case in which $\chi$ is 5\% of cosmological dark matter we follow the same treatment as in the spin-independent scattering case.